AhmedEsaam/Embedded-Linux/CPP/OOP/Session_02/README.md

     // Derived(int x) : Example(x)
     // {}

     using Example::Example;     // Used to copy the constructors from Base class to the Derived class
-    // This is another way of the above constructor
-    // (if passed an int --> it calls the Example(int) constructor)
-    // But it has low priority if you implemented the Derived constructor };

 int main(void)
 {